-The Official GMAT Score Report sent to schools includes the following scores from every reportable exam completed in the past five years: Total GMAT, AWA/essay, Integrated Reasoning, Verbal and Quant scores.
-It will also include the most recent AWA essay response, and the background information you provided when you created your GMAT profile.
+The Official GMAT Score Report sent to schools includes the following scores from every reportable exam completed in the past five years: Total GMAT, Data Insights, Verbal and Quant scores.
+It will also include the background information you provided when you created your GMAT profile.

 Although verbal and GMAT quantitative scores are on a fixed scale and may be compared across all GMAT test administrations, they cannot be compared since they assess separate constructs.